Medically reviewed by Drugs.com. Last updated on May 15, 2021.

 - Bone marrow problems (eg, myelodysplastic syndrome or MDS)—Use with caution.
 May make these conditions worse.

-- Liver disease (including cirrhosis)—Use with caution.
+- Liver disease (including cirrhosis), chronic—Use with caution.
 May increase risk for more serious problems.

-- Thrombocytopenia caused by myelodysplastic syndrome (MDS)—Should not be used in patients with this condition.
+- Thrombocytopenia caused by myelodysplastic syndrome (MDS) or conditions other than ITP—Should not be used in patients with this condition.

-A doctor or other trained health professional will give you this medicine.
-This medicine is given as a shot under your skin once a week.
+A doctor or other trained health professional will give you this medicine in a medical facility.
+It is given as a shot under your skin once a week for patients with ITP or once for every exposure to high levels of radiation.

 Call your doctor or pharmacist for instructions.

-It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure this medicine is working properly.
 Blood tests will be needed to check for unwanted effects.

 Do not stop receiving this medicine without checking first with your doctor.
 Stopping this medicine suddenly may cause the number of platelets to go below the number you had before you started receiving the medicine.
 This will increase your risk for bleeding.
 Your doctor will check your platelet levels and progress when you stop receiving the medicine.

-Portal vein thrombosis (a blood clotting problem) occurs in patients receiving this medicine.
-It usually occurs in patients with low platelet counts caused by liver problems (including cirrhosis).
-Check with your doctor right away if you have abdominal or stomach pain, blood in the stool, or if you are vomiting blood.
+Portal vein thrombosis (a blood clotting problem in the liver) may occur in patients receiving this medicine, usually in those who have low platelet counts caused by chronic liver disease (eg, cirrhosis).
+Check with your doctor right away if you have blood in the stool, fever, low back pain, stomach pain, yellow skin or eyes, or if you are vomiting blood.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.